Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Abstract

 \section{Abstract}

-Type-I X-ray burst oscillations are powered by thermonuclear released on the neutron star (NS) surface in low mass X-ray binaries (LMXBs), where the burst oscillation frequencies are close to the NS spin rates.
-In this work, we report the detection of oscillation at 584.65 Hz during the cooling tail of a type-I X-ray bursts observed from the accreting NS LMXB 4U~1730--22 in 2022 March 20, by the \textit{ Neutron star Interior Composition Explorer} (\textit{NICER}) telescope.
-The oscillation signal showed a strong Leahy power, $P_{\rm m}\sim54.04$, around 584.65 Hz, which has single trial and multiple trials confidence levels of $7.05\sigma$ and $4.78\sigma$, respectively.
-The folded pulse profile of the oscillation in the 0.2--10 keV band showed a sinusoidal shape with the fraction amplitude rms of $(12.5\pm1.8)\%$.
-We found the oscillation frequency showed insignificant upward drifting, i.e., less than 0.3 Hz, during the cooling tail, similar as the behavior appearing in accreting millisecond X-ray pulsars (AMXP), and indicate the source could be an AMXP spinning at 1.71 ms.
+Type-I X-ray burst oscillations are powered by thermonuclear energy released on the neutron star (NS) surface in low-mass X-ray binaries (LMXBs), where the burst oscillation frequencies are close to the NS spin rates.
+In this work, we report the detection of oscillation at 584.65 Hz during the cooling tail of a type-I X-ray bursts observed from the accreting NS LMXB 4U~1730--22 on 2022 March 20, by the Neutron star Interior Composition Explorer telescope.
+The oscillation signal showed a strong Leahy power, $P_{\rm m}\sim54.04$, around 584.65 Hz, which has single-trial and multiple-trials confidence levels of $7.05\sigma$ and $4.73\sigma$, respectively.
+The folded pulse profile of the oscillation in the 0.2--10 keV band showed a sinusoidal shape with the fractional rms amplitude of $(8.0\pm1.1)\%$.
+We found the oscillation frequency showed insignificant upward drifting, i.e., less than 0.3 Hz, during the cooling tail, similar to the behavior appearing in accreting millisecond X-ray pulsars (AMXP), and indicate the source could be an AMXP spinning at 1.71 ms.

 \keywords{X-ray bursts; Low-mass x-ray binary stars; X-ray sources; Neutron stars}